 The German brand, prompt to satisfy their consumers' demands, pushed their limits to create better and finer versions of the Tubular.
 Low-top, mid-cut and high-rise renditions of this product were released in response to the demand.
 Among the most talked about is the Tubular Invader.

-This model, which debuted in May 2016, blended the Tubular’s already renowned design with the Adidas Invader’s vintage silhouette.
+This model, which debuted in May of 2016, blended the Tubular’s already renowned design with the Adidas Invader’s vintage silhouette.
 Although a fairly new entry, this lifestyle sneaker has already captured the hearts of many Adidas supporters.
+It’s even gone as far as to convert non-Adidas fans into some of the biggest supporters around solely because of these kicks.
 As proof of its popularity, various versions have been released.
 This includes the Tubular Invader Strap and the Invader 2.0.

 - The shoe’s toe area is perforated for improved air flow.